learn-co-curriculum/phase-3-hashketball/README.md

 2. Process the NDS to produce _insights_ about how various players performed

 While you've worked with NDS using simple looping and Enumerables, you've never before had to _create_ such a complex NDS and _process_ it as well.
+Work where you processed `Array` of `Arrays` or `Array`s of `Hash`es would be wise to freshen up on as preparation.
 Take it in pieces, remember your training, and you'll get there!

 Code your solution in `hashketball.rb` following the steps below.
 Use `learn` as you go to get additional information from test messages.